-The International College appointed a Green Office Committee (Green Office) and personnel to attend the Green Office training to set standards for the environment, health, and safety in teaching and learning, environment and safety in the office building, including air, light, sound, livability, and emergency preparedness which will benefit personnel and students who have special needs when being in the building.
+The International College appointed a Green Office Committee (Green Office) and personnel to attend the Green Office training in order to set standards for the environment, health and safety in teaching and learning, environment and safety in the office building, including air, light, sound, livability, and emergency preparedness which will benefit personnel and students who have special needs when being in the building.

-In the fiscal year 2022, The International College received a budget from the university to renovate the Thammasak Montri Building in the amount of 24 million, divided into the 1st floor for office rooms, the 2nd floor for classrooms and conference rooms, and the 3 rd floor for student rooms.
-When completely renovated, the building will establish more pleasant environments and healthier and safer teaching and learning standards, especially for individuals with special needs.
-The building is expected to be used within the academic year 2025.
+In the fiscal year 2022, The International College received a budget from the university to renovate Thammasak Montri Building in the amount of 24 million, divided into the 1st floor for office rooms, the 2nd floor for classrooms and conference rooms, and the 3rd floor for student rooms.
+When the building is completely renovated, it will establish more pleasant environments and more healthy and safer standards for teaching and learning, especially for individuals with special needs.
+It is expected that the building can be used within the academic year 2025.

-7.6.1 The appointment of the Green Office Committee

-7.6.2 A Green Office trainee certificate
+Reference 7.6 7.6.1 The appointment of the Green Office Committee 7.6.2 A Green Office trainee certificate

-Req.-7.7: The university provides a physical, social, and psychological environment conducive to education, research, and personal well-being.
+Req.-7.7 : The university is shown to provide a physical, social, and psychological environment conducive to education, research, and personal well-being.

-The program has implemented a clean environment in the building with orderliness and decorated the classroom, focusing on various uses of the classrooms and the digital Library.
+The program has implemented a clean environment in the building with orderliness and decorating the classroom focuses on various uses of the classrooms and digital library.
 The facilities are adequate and in good working condition.
 There is maintenance of the building to be in good condition.
 In terms of teaching and learning, there is an environment that encourages students to develop naturally and to their full potential.
 There are sufficient teaching and learning materials to make the environment conducive to learning and encourage students to think critically as follows:

-- 1. Tourism Management Faculties rooms (LC 13 & LC 11 Rooms) are used for lecturers to work.
+- 1. Tourism Management Faculties rooms (LC 13 & LC 11 Rooms) are used for instructors to work.
 Make appointments and advise students. - 2.
 Administrative rooms (LC 2, LC 3 & LC 4 Rooms) are used for office documentation, student services, and facilities. - 3.
-Smart Classrooms (LC 1 & LC 5 Rooms) manage online and onsite teaching. - 4.
-The meeting room (LC5 Room) is used for faculty and programme meetings. - 5.
+Smart Classrooms (LC 1 & LC 5 Rooms) are used to manage both online and onsite teaching. - 4.
+The meeting room (LC5 Room) is used for faculty and program meetings. - 5.
 Study rooms (LC 7 & LC 8 Rooms) are used for students to do research studies. - 6.
 Lunch and coffee break room (LC 10 Room) - 7.
 Digital Libraries Searching rooms are LC 7 and LC 8 Rooms, where the students can search for their references online.
-The College has prepared a ready-to-use information system for students there, or they can use the computer there to link to the university's Library to search for their references.
+The College has prepared a ready-to-use information system for students there, or they can use the computer there to link to the university's library to search for their references.